 The reason it’s so important to keep track of your net worth is simple: It’s a picture of your overall financial health.
 Understanding what your net worth looks like can help you plan for the future and *maybe* give you the kick in the butt you’ve needed to get it in gear.

 If you calculate your net worth and find out that it’s negative, it’s not the end of the world.
 What you have to understand above all else is that personal finance isn’t a sprint.
 It’s an ultramarathon, and there isn’t a real finish line other than death (which with my looming 30th birthday is getting closer and closer).

 5. You’re thinking about how you want to retire

-I remember when I was 23 and just starting my teaching career, the last thing I even cared about was retirement.
+I remember when I was 23 and just starting my teaching career, the last thing I ever cared about was retirement.
 I paid directly into the “Teacher Retirement System” in Texas.
 It came out of my check automatically, and there were no options for how the money was handled.

 When I left my job to run this site, I took that money out as soon as possible and rolled it into a retirement account so I could have control of my own destiny (and get better than “guaranteed 2% returns”…but that’s for another post).

 Even though my business is thriving and I’m ultra-focused on sustained growth, I’m also looking at the end goal.

 It doesn’t really matter if you want to go the FIRE (Financially Independent Retired Early) route, or take a more traditional retirement path and slow down in your sixties.

 The key is creating a tax-advantaged strategy that will allow you to retire the way you want to with dignity.

 *BONUS* Start a Side Hustle